 The first few microlevel change strategies focus on pragmatic supports, often positioned outside the scope of practice of counsellors; however, addressing these social determinants of health is often essential with clients who face multiple marginalization (Rimke, 2016).
 Then I introduce a number of interventions that draw on feminist and Indigenous practices to collaborate with clients to critically analyze these social determinants of health through consciousness-raising, deconstruction, or decolonization.
 The narrative therapy processes of storying and re-storying support clients’ reconstruction of cultural identities and relationalities.
 With Indigenous clients, integration of Indigenous practices may enhance identity reconstruction.
 The next cluster of change processes calls forth the ways in which clients continue to successfully navigate their lives and care for their own needs, even in the face of sociocultural oppression and reminds learners of the need for a deep commitment to affirming diversity and social justice in practice.
 Clients with multiple, intersecting, nondominant identities may also benefit from support in reconciling conflicting values, cultural identities, and sociocultural contexts.

-As we shift the lens for defining client presenting concerns and envisioning change processes to include the contexts of clients lives, we are faced as counsellors with the need to think outside the box in terms in terms of our professional identity and roles.
+As we shift the lens for defining client presenting concerns and envisioning change processes to include the contexts of clients lives, we are faced with the need to think outside the box in terms of our professional identity and roles as counsellors.
 Consider the story of Jason below.

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc16/#destiny]